Hello friends, today we will discuss Top 10 interview questions on the OSI model.

 Q1.
 Define OSI layers.

 Ans: OSI stands Open System Interconnection.
-There are 7 layers in OSI model.
+There are 7 layers in the OSI model.
 OSI model helps networking professional in understanding information flow from one source to destination.
 Although, OSI model not performing any function in the networking process.

 Q2.
 Are there any alternative models to the OSI model?
 If yes, define it.